jeremyzilar/jeremyzilar.com/index.md

 Currently, I am the Director of [Digital.gov](/work/digitalgov), a program aimed at helping governments design, build and deliver better digital services.

 I am on the board of the [Brooklyn Rail](/work/brooklynrail).

-Previously, I oversaw Blogs at The New York Times.